sherpa/sherpa/README.md

 Sherpa can be installed from a binary distribution or built from sources.
-The 4.8.2 release is available for Python 2.7 and for the first time with Python 3.5 (Beta).
+The 4.8.2 release is available for Python 2.7 and for the first time for Python 3.5 (Beta).

-The binary distribution is suited for people wanting to have Sherpa up and running as soon as possible in its standard form.
+The binary distribution is available for Linux and Mac OSX via conda installation described in sections [1a](#1a-anaconda) and [1b](#1b-starting-from-scratch).
+This is the fastest way to start using Sherpa.

-Source installation is available for platforms incompatible with the binary builds, or for users wanting to customize the way Sherpa is built and installed.
+Source installation is available for platforms incompatible with the binary builds.
+It also allows for customization.

-If you are in doubt about which installation to perform, you should try with the Conda installation (sections [1a](#1a-anaconda) and [1b](#1b-starting-from-scratch)).

 1. Binary installation (Anaconda)

 2. Source build (from a source tarball or the GitHub repository)

 Source builds can be customized, for instance: